Fabio-GitHub25/discord_twitter_image_uploader/README.md

 Node.js uses an event-driven architecture, making it possible to execute code when a specific event occurs.The discord.js library takes full advantage of this.

 __Main tasks of the script:__
-1. Retweet Tweet
+1. Retweet tweet
    - Listen to specific channel(s) if a new message with a Twitter link has been posted
-   - Retweet given Tweet link
+   - Retweet given tweet link
 2. Image Upload
    - Listen to certain Discord channel(s) if a new message with an image has been posted
    - Download image from Discord channel